hilaryrowe/documentation3/oeeCalculations/new-availability.md

 ### **Total Available Time**

 Unlike Total Scheduled Time, Total Available Time is dependant on events that cannot be predetermined.
-It is calculated as the difference between Scheduled Time and Unplanned Downtime.
+It is calculated as the difference between Total Scheduled Time and Unplanned Downtime.

 **Unplanned Downtime**